 And Asa did that which was good and right in the eyes of the LORD his God:

 If all I was allowed from my life was one sentence to be left behind, this would be it, except I would replace Asa’s name with mine.

 How do you do good and right in the eyes of the LORD?

-Asa didn’t just wake up one day and understand what God was all about, he knew the ways of the Lord, His likes, and Dislikes.
+Asa didn’t just wake up one day and understand what God was all about.
+He knew the ways of the Lord, His likes, and Dislikes.
 Through personal study and time in prayer and in-depth knowledge of the Ten Commandments.
 Asa knew what to do when his turn came to be king.
-He had a plan before the position was taken.
+He had a plan before he took the position.

-Leadership is learned long before it is given, faith is cultured before it is tested.
+Leadership is something you learn long before it is achieved, and faith is cultured before it is tried.

 Eventually, Asa had to go battle with the Ethiopians, who had come against his kingdom.
-Asa set up his battle plan, positioning his warriors for the fight, and in humility prayed before his men and God.
+Asa set up his battle plan, positioning his warriors for the fight, and prayed before his men and God in humility.
 His battle prayer “Help us, O Lord our God; for we rest on thee, and in thy name, we go against this multitude.”

 He is: Yahuah Elohayu